haukurk/react-webpack-redux-apisauce-karma-starter/README.md

 ### Monitor

-Use Reactotron to monitor Redux state, actions and API calls.
+Use Reactotron to monitor the application (redux) state, actions and API calls.

 ```
 $ npm run reactotron